J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Other methods tested for dealing with the host galaxies

 \subsection{ISOFIT and CMODEL method}

 ISOFIT and CMODEL \citep{Ciambur2015} are new versions of ELLIPSE and BMODEL respectively.
-Thus, the functioning of these IRAF tasks are analogous to what was presented in the previous section: from input parameters that characterize the studied galaxy, ISOFIT makes elliptical isophot adjustments in the galaxy images, generating an output table with information on the adjustments performed \citep{Ciambur2015}.
-CMODEL, based on ISOFIT output tables, builds noise-free photometric two-dimensional models of a source image \citep{Ciambur2015}.
-To subtract the model made by CMODEL from the original image we use IRAF's Imarith.
+Thus, the functioning of these IRAF tasks is analogous to what was presented in the previous section.
 The modeling of more complex galaxies carried out with ELLIPSE and BMODEL has limitations when the object of study is a galaxy with a certain degree of complexity (such as arms or bars).

-However, the updated version of these software, ISOFIT and CMODEL, generates better residues for the cases of galaxies that present a more complex structure \citep{Ciambur2015}.
-ISOFIT is more efficient than ELLIPSE for modeling more complex galaxies because there is the possibility of working with higher harmonics \citep{Ciambur2015}.
-In our tests, the number of harmonics adopted was the highest value accepted for each image, which in general was equal to 7.
+However, the updated versions of ISOFIT and CMODEL generate smaller residues for the cases of galaxies that present a more complex structure \citep{Ciambur2015}.
+ISOFIT is more efficient than ELLIPSE for modeling more complex galaxies because there is the possibility of working with higher harmonics \citep{jedrzejewski1987ccd,bender1988isophote,Ciambur2015}.
 The number of maximum possible harmonics can be influenced by the quality of the images studied \footnote{https://github.com/BogdanCiambur/ISOFIT}.

 Input parameters were obtained in the same way as with ELLIPSE, just selecting input parameters without using the interactive mode and performing several tests to determine the parameters that would generate the best possible residual images.
-We observe that the value given for the maximum size of the semi-major axis of the ellipse, as well as what we observe for the ELLIPSE, also varied for observations of the same galaxy in different filters.
-In addition to this parameter, the interval between successive ellipses also changed from image to image.
-We see that the parameters studied here are different according to the studied galaxy, as the geometry of these objects is particular to them.
-Cmodel parameters have not changed.

-It was observed in this project that the residues generated by these software had better quality, with a smaller remnant of the original galaxy present in the residual image and it is also possible to detect more objects in the residual image.
-Searching the literature about this software, it was seen that it also reduces the possibility of contamination of the remaining objects that were superimposed on the galaxy \citep{Ciambur2015}.

-The time required for each of the steps (creating the ISOFIT table, creating the model by CMODEL and subtracting the model from the original image) was less than one minute for each task, excluding the time needed to transition between the tasks of IRAF.
-It was observed that the time required for the software to run is not significantly affected by the use of inappropriate input parameters.
+We observe in this work that ISOFIT and CMODEL create better residual images, which improve our detections of GC candidates.